 In recent years, we have seen a significant shift in technological advancements.
-We have gone from desktops to laptops and smartphones, and every year the number of smartphone users rises by tens and thousands.
-Mobile app development is not an option anymore; it’s a necessity!
+We have gone from desktops to laptops and smartphones, and every year the number of smartphone users rises by tens of thousands.
+With that, mobile apps of various types are an automatic demand.
+And so, mobile app development is not an option anymore; it's a necessity!

-Startups, in particular, need to design mobile apps to target more users and reach the millennial population.
+In particular, startups need to design mobile apps to target more users and reach the millennial population.
 A well-thought mobile app business plan is the first step to developing your app.
 The business plan must cover the entire cost of app development, including planning, designing, marketing, and after-sales support.

-Additionally, an adequate app business plan also mentions the total cost of app development, including the price of features and platform of the app.
-Here’s a rundown on making a useful app development business plan to ensure the successful launch of your startup:
+Additionally, an adequate app business plan also mentions the total cost of app development, including the feature cost.
+Here's a rundown on making a useful app development business plan to ensure the successful launch of your startup:

 The summary section of the mobile app business plan is where you introduce the project to the investors.
 It should be clear and precise, mentions the relevant details, including how the idea came to you and how it solves the problem:

 The problem defines a difficulty within the society with no apparent solution or insufficient solutions.
-For the success of your project, identify and understand the gap in the supply and demand chain in the market.
+For your project's success, identify and understand the gap in the supply and demand chain in the market.
 The app startup business plan should highlight the following points:

 The next step is to shed some light on your app idea.
 The purpose of the mobile app startup business plan is to introduce the app idea to investors.
 In this section, explain precisely how the app eliminates the problems highlighted above.